SF LGBT Center, 1800 Market St.

 The Queeros mural replaces the controversial Fnnch mural, which featured honey bears painted to represent the various flags of the queer community.

 The artists are now inviting San Franciscans to the center to talk about the new mural and its meaning.
-Some of Carmona’s favorite Queeros, including Frida Khalo and Juanita MORE!, are depicted in the mural.
+Some of Carmona’s favorite Queeros, including Frida Kahlo and Juanita MORE!, are depicted in the mural.
 MORE! is a San Francisco-based drag queen and personal hero to Carmona. “ Through my time knowing her I have found housing, friends, work, inspiration but more than anything: community.”

 Election Day, Again!
 Vote in California’s Primary Election